ably/ably-roku/README.md

   ' Create the AblyTask
   m.ablyTask = createObject("roSGNode", "AblyTask")

-  ' Assignee the channels you wish to subscribe to m.ablyTask.channels = ["[product:ably-bitflyer/bitcoin]bitcoin:jpy"]
+  ' Assign the channels you wish to subscribe to

   ' Observe the event fields
   m.ablyTask.observeField("messages", "onMessages")